 San Antonio, Texas

-The Vernacular Architecture Forum will visit Texas for the first time in 2020 for its annual meeting in San Antonio.
+The Vernacular Architecture Forum is pleased to announce the San Antonio gathering for May 2022, when VAF will visit Texas for the first time.
 The field days will introduce attendees to the diverse and rich history of San Antonio and its environs with tours of Fredericksburg in the Hill Country, the rural and ranching area east of San Antonio near Seguin and Gonzalez, and a tour of the border towns of Laredo and San Ygnacio.

 City tours will highlight San Antonio’s West Side and King William districts as well as the five colonial Spanish missions that constitute the San Antonio Missions National Park.